Fleckism/SecurityPlus/SecurityPlus/11B Secure Application Protocols.md

 A sender’s SMTP server discovers the IP address of the recipient’s SMTP server using the domain name of the recipient’s email address.
 The SMTP server for the domain is registered in [[DNS]] using a Mail Exchanger (MX) record.

 SMTP communications can be secured using TLS.
-This works much like HTTPS with a certificate on the SMTP server.
+This works much like Hyper Text Transfer ProtocolTTPs]]S with a certificate on the SMTP server.
 There are two ways for SMTP to use TLS:

 -   STARTTLS—this is a command that upgrades an existing unsecure connection to use TLS.
 This is also referred to as explicit TLS or opportunistic TLS.
 -   SMTPS—this establishes the secure connection before any SMTP commands (HELO, for instance) are exchanged.
 This is also referred to as implicit TLS.